helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ## My role ##

 I worked within an agile team as the sole information architect.
-I was responsible producing a new information architecture backed up by user research and with the buy-in of internal stakeholders with competing interests.
+I was responsible producing a new information architecture backed up by user research and with obtaining the buy-in of internal stakeholders with competing interests.

 ## Approach ##